(Or How I Survived The Pick Up Community With Self Esteem In Tact.)

 1) Keep An Open Mind But Use Your Filter

-One of the key things we should always look at is: ‘Does this persons perception of me have an basis what so ever in reality or am I just doing something that is against their values or the status quo?’
-It’s important to be able to hear the criticism in any way shape or form without making taking it seriously.
+One of the key things we should always look at is: ‘Does this person’s perception of me have any basis whatsoever in reality? or am I just doing something that is against their values or the status quo?’
+It’s important to be able to hear the criticism in any way shape or form without taking it too seriously.

 If your critics have a point then you can surpass them by improving that area of your life and yourself before moving on and continuing to live a happy life.
 Nothing annoys a detractor more then having his opponent live well.

-So feel free to listen to the hate but don’t take it seriously, more often then not it seems bigger then it is because it becomes personal to you.
+So feel free to listen to the hate but don’t take it seriously.
+More often than, not it seems bigger than it is because it becomes personal to you.
 Like watching yourself on a camera you’ll see the flaws blown up out of proportion when really to most people it’s a non-issue.

 It doesn’t matter how many people don’t get it, what matters is how many people do.

 2) Reality Is Subjective